Starters/ Starters, Salads, Soups

 5

-Give a quick mix and remove from heat.
-All these steps will take you less than 5-6 minutes.
+Give a quick mix and remove from heat; these steps take less than 6 minutes.

 6